July 2012 - PRESENT

-The statistics are troubling: 67 percent of children nationwide and more than 80 percent of those from low-income families are not proficient readers by the end of third grade.
+The statistics are troubling: 67 percent of children nationwide and more than 80 percent of those from asset-limited families are not proficient readers by the end of third grade.

 This problem will undermine efforts to end intergenerational poverty, close the achievement gap and reduce high school dropout rates.

 How are communities across the country working on this issue?